lumeland/lume.land/docs/creating-pages/urls.md

 `slugify_urls` plugin, all output paths are slugified automatically, so the final URL would be `/post/my-first-post/`.

-Using functions as URLs gives a lot of flexibility to generate the URLs as you want.
+Using functions as URLs gives a lot of flexibility to generate URLs exactly the way you want.

 ## Setting url to `false`

-Setting the `url` variable to `false` prevents the page being processed by Lume.
+Setting the `url` variable to `false` prevents the page from being processed by Lume.

 ```yml
 ---